stuycs-gh-classrooms/nxtm-p03-pd09-the/README.md

 ### Simulation 4: Custom force
 Describe what your Custom force simulation will look like.
-Explain how it will be setup, and how it should behave while running. the jorb will either pull or push other orbs to or from it based on the toggle.
+Explain how it will be setup, and how it should behave while running.

+the jorb will push or pull the other orbs based on the settings/if the orbs in question are light side or dark side

 ---

 ### Simulation 5: Combination
 Describe what your combination simulation will look like.
-Explain how it will be setup, and how it should behave while running. imagine the previous lab, but you can push and pull orbs with your mouse, thus making it COOLER.
+Explain how it will be setup, and how it should behave while running.

+imagine the previous lab, but you can push and pull orbs with your jorb, thus making it COOLER.